JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 spoiler: You don't need to be a Docker expert to build things with it.
 ---

 I've written a [couple](../building-github-actions-in-node) of [times](../use-github-actions-for-ci) about GitHub Actions, and a key component of that ecosystem is [Docker](https://docker.com).
-It's kind of a big topic, as its a powerful tool that can do a lot, or be as complicated as you need it to be - but ultimately, not everyone needs to learn Docker's ins-and-outs.
+It's kind of a big topic, as its a powerful tool that can do a lot, or be as complicated as you need it to be—but ultimately, not everyone needs to learn Docker's ins-and-outs.

-This post will focus on the basics of Docker, with a focus on configuring Docker containers for [GitHub Actions](https://github.com/features/actions) - but the fundamentals can be used for any project.
+This post will talk about the basics of Docker, with a focus on configuring Docker containers for [GitHub Actions](https://github.com/features/actions)—but the fundamentals can be used for any project.

 One note: I'm intentionally simplifying certain things here.
 I firmly believe in avoiding information overload, and bombarding people with more knowledge than is necessary is harmful to their learning experience.
-If you're a Docker expert thinking "well yeah _but_" - remember that building amazing things using a technology does not require one to be a master of it!
+If you're a Docker expert thinking "well yeah _but_"—remember that building amazing things using a technology does not require one to be a master of it!

 ## What is Docker?